FRSOURCE/cypress-plugin-visual-regression-diff/README.md

 ## Configuration

-This plugin can be configured either:
+Configure the plugin:

-- directly, on a matcher level - by passing in plugin options as an argument to `matchImage` command, e.g.:
+- by passing in configuration as an argument to `matchImage` command:

 ```ts
 cy.matchImage({